 Pom Pom Spiders and Wooly webs are fun for little fingers to practice their weaving skills.

-Strengthen fine-motor skills while making a Halloween button bracelet.
+Toddlers and preschoolers can strengthen their fine-motor skills while making a Halloween button bracelet.

 Turn a toilet roll into a spooky Halloween owl or crow.